 “I like visiting the different shop windows and using my wand to make magic.” – Someday I’ll get around to sharing the video, but for Caleb’s 11th birthday, we took him to Wizarding World of Harry Potter at Universal Studios Hollywood and had our own “sorting ceremony.”
 We later took him to Ollivander’s for a wand and he has had the same wand that chose him ever since.
 It’s always very special for me to see him using his wand in the theme parks as well.

 We argue about this constantly because he thinks he’s a Slytherin, but he has the heart of a Gryffindor.
 His Pottermore test results are inconclusive so most days he rocks the green and silver.
 It’s no surprise that when I asked him his favorite part of Wizarding World, he said Knockturn Alley.

 But to be fair, I really enjoy this dark and dingy area of the park that you could almost walk right past if you’re not paying attention.
 What looks to be not much of anything is actually and entire area filled with all things involving the dark arts.
 It’s honestly pretty rad… ya know, if you’re a death-eater.

-Erika: Harry Potter and the Escape from Gringotts – Remember reading (or watching) Harry Potter and thinking how cool it would be if they turned the mine car to the Gringott’s Bank vault into a ride?
-Well yeah, they did that and it’s amazing.
+Remember reading (or watching) Harry Potter and thinking, “how cool it would be if they turned the mine car to the Gringott’s Bank vault into a ride?”
+Well yeah, they did that and it’s amazing!
 I don’t even know if it’s my absolute favorite thing about the Wizarding World of Harry Potter (after all, butterbeer exists), but I felt like it at least needed to be mentioned.

 “I think it’s brilliant that Universal has incorporated this key element of the Harry Potter universe into the theme parks.”